a-leandra/a-leandra/README.md

 - :computer: I’m currently looking for a Summer Internship
 - 🌱 Open to all kinds of IT fields
-- :zap: In my free time, I listen to music and learn about mechanical keyboards, but I also love to travel.
+- :zap: In my free time, I listen to music and learn about mechanical keyboards, but I also love to travel
 - :mailbox: How to reach me: [<img alt="mylinkedin | LinkedIn" width="20" src="https://www.svgrepo.com/show/303299/linkedin-icon-2-logo.svg" />][linkedin] [<img alt="mygithub | GitHub" width="20" src="https://www.svgrepo.com/show/217753/github.svg" />][github]

 ---